tidymodels/dials/tests/testthat/_snaps/finalize.md

       get_p(1:10)
     Condition
       Error in `get_p()`:
-      ! `object` should be a 'param' object.
+      ! `object` must be a single parameter object, not an integer vector.

 ---